twitch4j/twitch4j.github.io/content/docs/getting-started/client-builder.md

 ## Overwrite the EventManager for Cross-Library Usage

-You can overwrite the native EventManager with a commonly used one to share events between Twitch4J and other 3rd party libraries.
+You can overwrite the native EventManager with a globally used one to share events between Twitch4J and other 3rd party libraries.

 {{<codeblocks>}}
 {{<code Java>}}